 Dealing with a DUI, DWI Charge – How Soon You Will Need a Lawyer

 After being arrested for Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) the individual in question will appear in court before a judge to be arraigned.
 The DUI arraignment is the first court date every defendant will attend in which they will enter a plea of guilt or not guilty.
 In every case, it is always recommended sound legal advice to have a DUI lawyer present at this arraignment hearing whenever possible.

-Arraignment is a court appearance where the arrested individual is officially charged with either DUI or DWI, and having a good defense attorney here will immediately begin the legal fight for the best court outcome to get charges dropped or a case dismissed early on.
+Since this arraignment is a court appearance where the arrested individual is officially charged with either DUI or DWI, having a good defense attorney here will immediately begin the legal fight for the best court outcome to get charges dropped or a case dismissed early on.

 At this time of the first DUI arraignment, the defendant will be asked to respond to the charges by stating they are guilty or not guilty also known as entering a plea.
 Before the first arraignment is usually when a a person would want to retain and meet with a lawyer, since hiring an attorney for DUI for the arraignment in time will often have the best chances at saving a driver’s license from suspension at the first DMV hearing that happens within 30 days after an arrest.

 The following is more legal help information on how an individual should deal with a DUI or DWI charge today in 2023 for how and when you should get a lawyer for DUI defense in every state.